IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
-Followoing code will not work correctly as changes in *manager.ProcessingOrder* is not reflected in *priceReflectedComputing* as first argument of *PropertyAccessing* extention method is passed as **non-observable**:
+Following code will not work correctly as changes in *manager.ProcessingOrder* is not reflected in *priceReflectedComputing* as first argument of *PropertyAccessing* extension method is passed as **non-observable**:
 ```csharp
 PropertyAccessing<decimal> priceReflectedComputing
    = manager.ProcessingOrder.PropertyAccessing<decimal>(nameof(Order.Price));
 ```

-If object for which a property value is beeing accessed is null PropertyAccessing&lt;TResult&gt; returns default value of TResult.
+If object for which a property value is being accessed is null PropertyAccessing&lt;TResult&gt; returns default value of TResult.
 You can modify that value by passing the defaultValue parameter.

 ## Binding class

-Binding class allows you to bind two arbitary expressions.
+Binding class allows you to bind two arbitrary expressions.
 First expression is a source.
 Second expression is a target.
 If source expression value is changed, the new value is assigned to target expression:

 ```csharp
 using System;